kkensuke/myjb-en/latex/newcommands.md

 # newcommands

-The following is a list of my favorite newcommands.
+The following is a list of my favorite `\newcommands`.
 You can use them regardless of the document class.
-Aadd them to your preamble if you find them useful.
+Add them to your preamble if you find them useful.

 ## `preamble.tex`
 ```latex